Mastering the Service Journey Map: Your Essential Guide for Success

 • Are customers not aware of this solution that we’ve already provided?
 If so, why not?

 Also, while it’s always worthwhile to identify potential points of friction with a customer journey map, it will always be more impactful if you have a way for customers to reach out for support, no matter where they are in their journey.
+Analyzing unsolicited data, such as website behavior and support interactions, can also uncover hidden friction points that might otherwise go unnoticed.

 This is precisely where Glance Guided CX solutions can provide a one-button avenue for people to connect with members of your team, demonstrate exactly where they’re having trouble, and receive hands-on support from someone they can see and speak to.